Sky Tonight

 Shift the map to change the time and observe NGC6818 changing position in the night sky.

-NGC6818 is located in the constellation Sagittarius, at right ascension 19h 43m 57s" and declination -14° 09' 11s.
-At the current time, it is above the horizon at an altitude of 34 degrees toward the south-southeast from your location, with an apparent magnitude of 9.30.
+Little Gem Nebula (NGC6818) is located in the constellation Sagittarius, at right ascension 19h 43m 57s" and declination -14° 09' 11s.
+At the current time, it is below the horizon and not visible from your location.

 Finder Chart for NGC6818